yogurt-foundation/yogurt-css-documentation/docs/svg/stroke-width.md

 ## Stroke Width

-Utilities for styling the stroke width of SVG elements.
+Utilities for sets the outline width of an SVG.

 ### Class